MinecraftForge/MinecraftForge/SUPPORT.md

 ### Preventing Duplicates and Unnecessary Reports
 Use the target issue tracker's search functionality to look for issues which have descriptions similar to yours, but make sure to also search for already closed issues.
 If you can find one, verify it is in fact the same (or a very similar issue) and simply comment on it if you have anything else to contribute to the discussion, such as other steps to reproduce it. *Do not create duplicates of an existing issue, since it only puts extra effort on maintainers to recognize and close/mark them.*

 Additionally, always check the *latest* changelogs of Forge and participating mods to find out if the bug was already noticed and fixed by the developer.
 Often the maintainer may only support newer versions of the game, so also check the changelogs for versions of Minecraft you don't actually actively play.
-If the issue was adressed already, *do not report it*, even if the fix only exists for a newer version of the game, since the developer probably had a good reason to do so.
+If the issue was addressed already, *do not report it*, even if the fix only exists for a newer version of the game, since the developer probably had a good reason to do so.
 If your issue only exists with versions of a mod that are for very old versions of the game, also refrain from reporting them, considering most modders only support the two latest versions of Minecraft, if at all.

 ### Required Information
 If you're certain that your issue went unnoticed up until now, you can get to actually writing up the report.
 Below you can find a list of the *required* information any bug report should contain: